zizisoft/gitlock/architecture.md

 nonce 7b2b0ca6e9515eabc2ff1bf9f58db921
 ```

 Note: All files (including those unmodified) are listed.
 This tag message must end with a Unix newline character.
-In this example `base64-bWVzc2FnZSBnb2VzIGhlcmU=` is the commit message, while the whole text is the tag message.
+In this example `base64-bWVzc2FnZSBnb2VzIGhlcmU=` is the commit message, while the whole text is the tag message. `nonce` is a 128-bit random value.
 The SHA-256 value in the tag name is the digest of the tag message.

 Tag `gitlock-001-sha256-79765cdc4e0d44c429875f2b9089139dc5d977883beea11286ab428b9ec209a8`
 -----------------------------------------------------------------------------------------